expectedparrot/edsl/docs/language_models.rst

 Language Models
 ===============

-Language models are used to generate agent responses to questions and can be specified when running a survey.
+Language models are used to generate agent responses to survey questions and can be specified using the `Model` and `ModelList` classes.

-API keys are required in order to access the available models, and should be stored in your private `.env` file.
+API keys are required in order to access available models, and should be stored in your private `.env` file.
 See the :ref:`api_keys` page for instructions on storing your API keys.

+Output for examples shown below can also be viewed in this notebook at Coop.

 Available services
 ------------------

-We can see all of the available services (model providers) by calling the `services()` method of the `Model` class:
+The following code will return a table of currently available services (model providers):

 .. code-block:: python